dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 what you want.
 In the example here, it returns an `Iterable<Object>` even though you likely want an `Iterable<int>` since that's the type you're filtering it to.

-Sometimes you see code that "corrects" the above error by doing:
+Sometimes you see code that "corrects" the above error by adding `cast()`:

 {:.bad-style}
 <?code-excerpt "misc/lib/effective_dart/usage_bad.dart (where-type-2)"?>